-Window cleaner: Use for windows, glass tops, mirrors.
-Also use to polish chrome fixtures and to clean cooktops.
+Window cleaner: Use for windows, glass tops, and mirrors.
+Can also polish chrome fixtures and clean cooktops.

 Non-sudsing household ammonia or formulated cleansers: Use these to mop and scrub floors and walls.
 If you have vinyl floors, make sure to buy a product that's vinyl-safe.

-Cleanser: Choose nonabrasive for general cleaning.
-Buy a heavy-duty cleanser for tough stains and rust.
+Cleanser: Choose nonabrasive for general cleaning, but buy a heavy-duty cleanser for tough stains and rust.

 General-purpose cleaner: Buy a kitchen-and-bath spray product (and refills for spray bottles) or make your own with diluted vinegar.

-Chlorine bleach: Dilute with 4 parts water to 1 part bleach for general cleaning and disinfecting (including toilet bowl).
+Chlorine bleach: Dilute with 4 parts water to 1 part bleach for general cleaning and disinfecting.

 Feather duster: Safely dust lampshades, light fixtures, art, and delicate collectibles with this handy tool.

-Oil soap: Clean wood-stain cabinets, paneling, and other woods with this liquid soap made for use on wood; several brands on the market.
+Oil soap: Clean wood-stained cabinets, paneling, and other woods with this liquid soap made for use on wood.